syncfusion-content/winui-docs/winui/DataGrid/Filtering.md

 ### Loading the Text Filters for the column having Number or Date value as underlying type

-If you want to use the Text Filters for the column that has number or date value as underlying type, you need to set `FilterBehavior` roperty of the `GridColumn` as `StringTyped`.
+If you want to use the Text Filters for the column that has number or date value as underlying type, you need to set `FilterBehavior` property of the `GridColumn` as `StringTyped`.
 This loads the Text Filters instead of Number or Date Filters.

 {% tabs %}
 {% highlight xaml %}